Melo04/grpc-go-chat/README.md

 ## gRPC Chat Server Golang
 This is a real-time chat server built using gRPC and Golang.
-It serves as a fundamental project for me to learn gRPC, concurrency, Mutex and channels in Golang.
-The concept is similar to Discord, allowing users to create servers, join servers, send messages, and engage in real-time communication.
+It serves as a fundamental project for me to learn gRPC, concurrency, mutex and channels.
+The concept of the chat server is similar to Discord, allowing users to create servers, join servers, send messages, and engage in real-time communication.

 ### Features
-- Unary RPC: CreateChatServer, JoinChatServer, LeaveChatServer
+- Unary RPC: Login, CreateChatServer, JoinChatServer, LeaveChatServer
 - Server-side streaming RPC: SendMessages
 - Client-side streaming RPC: ListMessages
 - Bidirectional streaming RPC: Chat